 Colin Campbell’s ship went into radio hold and, when it at last broke loose, its wing folded, and it crashed.
 Unfortunately, Colin had lost his backup ship before the contest, so he was out of it.

 The biggest surprise was French newcomer Christophe Paysant-Le Roux, who made it clear that he intended to make the finals.
-His geometry and technique were superb, leaving no margin for subjectivity in scoring— excellent textbook flying.

 DAY TWO